Penley Heritage Book (13 Generation Summary)

 At their deaths in 1650 William and Elizabeth (Hill) Pinley left three orphans in Northampton County, Virginia.

 Will Penley, Jr., born 1643 Dorothy Penley, born 1647 Thomas Pinley, born 1650

 The court assigned Grandmother Hannah Mountney as guardian to the orphans and executrix of William Pinley’s estate.
 Hannah moved the entire family moved to Lancaster County by 1655.
-The children suffered no legal difficulties under Hannah’s care, but after her death in 1659 the children struggled with abuse and hard times, and shuffled back and forth between abusive uncles.
+The children suffered no legal difficulties under Hannah’s care, but after her death in 1659 the children struggled with abuse and hard times, and shuffled back and forth between their abusive uncles.

 In 1659, the orphans were too young to choose a guardian.
 The court chose Will Crump, the bad tempered local sheriff and husband of their Aunt Frances Mountney.
 Within two years, the orphans told the court of “hard refuge” by Crump.
 Uncle Will Crump flew into a rage in the courtroom and “did assault Will Jnr. in the face of this court.”
 Crump was arrested, fined and fired as sheriff for his tantrum.
 Thomas Maddison, Jr. was a court justice.
 Will Jr. and Dorothy chose Nicholas Porquér, husband of their Aunt Mary Spelman as their new guardian.
 Their cattle and other property were transferred to Porquér.